WebOfTrustInfo/rwot3-sf/topics-and-advance-readings/identity-forking-and-federated-reputation.md

 In order to receive ratings for an action X, Elizabeth:

-1. Publishes an <span>*authorization*</span> to be rated on X to a blockchain, The authorization establishes that the ratee identity took the action being rated, and designates where the ratings should come from.
+1. Publishes an <span>*authorization*</span> to be rated on X to a blockchain.
+The authorization establishes that the ratee identity took the action being rated, and designates where the ratings should come from.
 The authorization specifies: the <span>*action identifier*</span> (X); the <span>*ratee*</span> (Elizabeth); the